Career Mentoring Guidelines

 Mentees, or proteges, (those being mentored) are new librarians who have been employed in a professional position for 6 months-5 years.

 We welcome mentees from all types of libraries, in all positions, to apply for the career mentoring program.
-Mentees are ALA Members, and preferably NMRT members, who have been in a professional position for 6 months-5 years and seek guidance and advice from an experienced librarian.
+Mentees are those who have been in a professional position for 6 months to 5 years and seek guidance and advice from an experienced librarian.
+ALA membership is encouraged but not required.
 This is not intended as a job search program; please consult the Resume Review Service Committee for more assistance with gaining initial employment in the field.

 Mentors will be expected to introduce themselves to you initially via email at the start of the program, at which point mentees will respond with an introduction of their own.
 If there are ever any administrative questions, mentees will have access to an NMRT Mentoring Committee member to help troubleshoot.
 At the end of the program, mentees will be asked to give feedback to the Committee to help determine how the program can be improved.
 Mentees will receive a letter recognizing their participation in this program for their files upon request.